-Measurement is a tool often overlooked in mental and behavioural health, yet very rarely overlooked in any other areas of medicine.
+Measurement-based Care (MBC) is a tool often overlooked in mental and behavioural health, yet very rarely overlooked in any other areas of medicine.
 Mental health has lagged far behind other areas of medicine around the use of data to inform clinical decisions and client engagement.
-When diagnosing and tracking a patient’s progress, it is inherently more difficult to capture practical quantitative data on a patient versus in the context of physical health.
-However, research has now clearly outlined a model for measuring care that generates meaningful objective data; and is effective.
-It involves the consistent use of standardized assessments - often referred to as patient reported outcome measures (“PROMS”).
+When diagnosing and tracking client progress, it seems more difficult to capture practical quantitative data on a client compared to physical health.
+However, research has clearly outlined a model for measuring care that generates meaningful objective data and is effective.
+It involves the consistent use of standardized assessments - often referred to as patient reported outcome measures (PROMS).

-However, not all measurement is created equal.
-There are infinite ways in which an organization can implement a process for collecting PROMS.
-And not all of these models will positively impact patient care.
-Therefore, it is important to highlight what the research identifies as “effective measurement”, as this plays a significant role in generating positive outcomes in mental and behavioural healthcare, as highlighted above.
+However, not all measurement is created equally.
+There are infinite ways in which an organization can implement a process for collecting PROMS, however not all of these models will positively impact client care.
+It is important to define what the research identifies as “effective measurement”, as this plays a significant role in generating positive outcomes in mental and behavioural healthcare, as highlighted above.

-To highlight the importance of this exercise, when surveying clinics across North America the most common model for measurement that our team encounters is a Pre/Post model.
+When surveying clinics across North America, the most common model for measurement that our team encounters is a Pre/Post model.
 This involves each patient completing a PROM at the beginning and end of treatment.
-This in theory is the simplest way of collecting aggregate data on program outcomes.
-However, it does not actually make measurement a part the clinical conversation or decision-making in treatment.
+This, in theory, is the simplest way of collecting aggregate data on program outcomes.
+However, it does not actually make measurement a part the clinical conversation or decision-making.
 As a result, it is not going to have any impact on client outcomes or engagement.
 So what does effective measurement look like?

 This refers to clients receiving and completing clinically validated assessments to track their progress on a consistent basis.
-This means that assessments are completed throughout treatment; as opposed to only on intake and discharge.
-This leads to measurement becoming part of the clinical discussion – making it more relevant and engaging for clients.
-It also generates important information for clinicians (and clinics), in being able to quickly identify changes in symptoms or a lack of progress.
+This means that assessments are completed throughout treatment, as opposed to only at intake and discharge.
+This leads to measurement becoming part of the clinical process and discussion – making care more relevant and engaging for clients.
+It also generates important information for clinicians (and clinics), to help inform clinical decisions and quickly identify changes in symptoms or a lack of progress.

-The assessments used need to be customized or tailored to each client’s presenting issues and symptoms (ie. Completing the PHQ-9 for depression).
+The assessments chosen for clients need to be tailored to each client’s presenting issues and symptoms (ie. Completing the PHQ-9 for depression).
 The information generated from these assessments will be more useful and relevant to both parties, in comparison to a general assessment that does not directly address a client’s concerns.
 This not only leads to more focused care for the client, but also more buy-in to the process from both the clinician and the client.
-Further, the data-set generated for an organization will be far more granular.
+Further, the data-set generated for an organization will be far more relevant, granular and informative.

 For example, if a client is presenting with depression and social anxiety, it will make the most sense for them to regularly complete assessments targeting those areas.
 This could include the PHQ-9, the SPIN (Social Phobia Inventory) and the WAI (Working Alliance Inventory - tracking therapeutic alliance).
 At the organization level, it would now be easy to identify the programming or providers that have the most impact for clients presenting with social anxiety.

-It is important that clients are able to have access to their own results, and a clear visualization of their progress throughout treatment.
-Research has demonstrated that visibility to clients actually has a greater impact on outcomes than providing visibility to clinicians (the most impact obviously comes from providing visibility for both sides).
-This paints a picture of how a core benefit from measurement-based care might be its ability to engage a client in treatment and provide a better understanding of their presenting issues and progress.
+It is vitally important that clients are able to have access to their own results, and a clear visualization of their progress throughout treatment.
+Research has demonstrated that visibility into treatment progress for clients actually has a greater impact on outcomes than providing visibility to clinicians (the most impact comes from providing visibility for both parties).
+Visibility into the treatment process increases client engagement in treatment as it provides them with a better understanding of their presenting issues and progress.
 It also allows clients to better understand their own mental health and how specific life events or habits may positively or negatively impact them.
 This represents a big shift from the traditional view of measurement as a data collection exercise.

-When speaking with mental health professionals and organizations, it can clearly be a challenge to implement a measurement model that incorporates these 3 factors.
-This is due to the significant manual effort involved and the risks of taking away from session-time (among other reasons).
-However, our team would argue that the benefits outweigh the challenges.
-Further, there are opportunities to leverage technology (like Greenspace).
-This can greatly lessen the burden associated with implementing an effective model of measurement, while having a meaningful impact on client engagement (dropouts, cancellations and no-shows).
+When speaking with mental health professionals and organizations, many have highlighted that it can be challenging to implement a a model of Measurement-based Care that incorporates these three pillars of effective measurement.
+This is due to the significant manual effort involved in implementation, and the fear that this will take away from session-time.
+That is no longer the case, as Greenspace’s Measurement-based Care solution automates the process and makes measurement easy.
+We alleviate the burden associated with implementing an effective model of measurement for our clients, resulting in a dramatic impact on client treatment outcomes and engagement.